roseavila0/roseavila0/README.md

 ## About me (EN)

 ✨ Hi, I’m Rose
-I’m a visual artist and audiovisual producer currently transitioning into backend development.
+I’m a visual artist currently transitioning into backend development.
 I come from the world of visual and cultural creation, and now I’m learning to build things from code.

 I’m training with tools like Node.js, Express, JavaScript, TypeScript, and core concepts such as Object-Oriented Programming, REST APIs, and CRUD operations.
 I enjoy approaching projects with an aesthetic sensitivity, structured thinking, and a strong interdisciplinary mindset.